razor-x/config-curator/README.md

  * Default: shown below.
  */
 const defaults = {
+  order: 100, // all operations start with this order value
   dmode: '0750', // files have user write, group read, other no access
   fmode: '0640', // directories have user write, group read, other no access
   user: process.getuid(), // current user